annotation/text-fabric/tf/convert/app/transcription.md

 To such elements we add an empty «slot» with the ZERO-WIDTH-SPACE (Unicode 200B) as character/string value.

+Such slots get the feature `empty` assigned with value 1.

 ### «Slot»s in general

 1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other whitespace is reduced to a single space.
+1. However, after direct child elements of pure elements we add a single space or newline: if there is an ancestor with mixed content, we add a space;
+    if the whole ancestry consists of pure elements (typically in the TEI header), we add a newline.
+    «beginSlotword»

+    These added slots get the feature `extraspace` set to 1.
+    «endSlotword»

 1. All «slot»s inside the teiHeader will get the feature `is_meta` set to 1;
     for «slot»s inside the body, `is_meta` has no value.